-This technote explains how the Hydropneumatic Tank element works and its typical application in HAMMER V8i.
+This TechNote explains how the Hydropneumatic Tank element works and its typical application in HAMMER V8i.
 It also provides an example model file for demonstration purposes.

 The Hydropneumatic Tank element in HAMMER represents a cylindrical or spherical pressure vessel containing fluid at the bottom and an entrapped gas (usually air or nitrogen) overlying the liquid.
 It is sometimes referred to as a Gas Vessel, air chamber or pressurized surge tank.

 When the hydropneumatic tank is being filled (usually from a pump), the water volume increases and the air is compressed.
 When the pump is turned off, the compressed air maintains pressure in the system until the water drains and the pressure drops.
-This storage of energy as compressed air allows for a high hydraulic grade to be acheived in a relatively small tank, whereas the traditional, unpressurized surge tank would need to be constructed as high as the hydraulic grade you need to acheive.
+This storage of energy as compressed air allows for a high hydraulic grade to be achieved in a relatively small tank, whereas the traditional, unpressurized surge tank would need to be constructed as high as the hydraulic grade you need to achieve.
 This is because the hydraulic grade in a hydropneumatic tank is the elevation plus the water level PLUS the pressure head of the gas above it, whereas in a surge tank, it is the water surface elevation.
 Thus, a surge tank is typically not practical for a high head system.3 So, If the hydropneumatic tank contains enough (pressurized) gas to prevent water columns from separating, it can be a very effective way to avoid or reduce pressure surges.